Investment bonds What are investment bonds?

-The important thing is to choose the savings or investments that suit your goals and time of life and what you need to consider stays the same whether we're living in times of boom or bust.
-Only think about investing in the stock market if you can say yes to all these questions:
+The important thing is to choose the savings or investments products that suit your goals and attitude to risk.
+And only think about investing in the stock market if you can say yes to all of these questions:

 - Are you free of debt (other than your mortgage)?
-Debt is expensive and is likely to cost more than you could earn by investing.
+Debt is expensive and interest is likely to exceed your investment returns.

 - If you have dependents, do you have enough life insurance?